We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fatty fish and seafood are among the foods highest in vitamin D, though exact vitamin content may vary depending on the type and source of the food in question.

-Mushrooms are the only completely plant-based source of vitamin D.
+Mushrooms are the only vegetarian source of vitamin D.

 Like humans, mushrooms can make their own vitamin D upon exposure to UV light.
 Humans produce a form of vitamin D known as D3 or cholecalciferol, whereas mushrooms produce D2 or ergocalciferol(